 In a bear market where prices fall and attempt to rally, the resistance levels would be lower on each attempt to move higher.

-Buying at support and selling at resistance
+Trading support and resistance levels

 A buyer at support may use higher resistance levels to exit their trade and a seller at resistance levels may use lower support levels to exit their short positions.